future-proof-iot/future-proof-iot.github.io/index.md

+---
+layout: default
+title: RIOT-fp : A cybersecurity-oriented distribution of RIOT
+---

 ## About RIOT-fp

 RIOT-fp is a research project on cyber-security targeting low-end, microcontroller-based IoT devices, on which run operating systems such as [RIOT](https://github.com/RIOT-OS/RIOT) and a low-power network stack.